anamitro/ibus-table-sasankadeva/README.md

 # ibus-table-sasankadeva
 (See the attached pdf file for better understanding)
+NOTE: Sasankadeva.txt, when installed (i.e., copied as .db file in assigned directory), shows up only under language Bangla (India), while Sasankadeva_alt.txt would show up in any other format of Bangla as well.
+If possible under system settings, download sasankadeva.txt and select it as input method under Bangla (India) for increased compatibility.
+However, both would work well and under same conditions.

 DOCUMENTATION: Sasankadeva Unicode, a free add-on for typing Bangla in Linux Copyright © 2021 Anamitro Biswas